Symmetry (film): Plot

 Some time later Łukasz is visited in prison by an attorney hired by his mother.
 The lawyer informs Łukasz that the prosecutor means to accuse him not only of robbery, but also unintentional homicide, as the woman who recognized him as the robber, died just a few hours later.
 The lawyer tells Łukasz that he will do his best to get him out of prison, but the investigation may take months before anything could be done.

 One evening, Albert tells the cellmates a supposedly funny story of his friends, who kidnapped a girl and forced her into performing oral sex.
 Unexpectedly Dawid grabs Albert and threatens to break his neck, if he ever hears talk like that from him again.
-Next day Kosior tells Łukasz Dawid's story: his wife was assaulted and raped, and Dawid found and beat to death the rapist.
+Next day Kosior tells Łukasz Dawid's story: his wife was assaulted and raped, thus Dawid found and beat the rapist to death.
 After that, he came to the police himself.
 Dawid's wife comes to see him every week, but during those visits they merely look at each other and do not say a word.

 Łukasz, while trying to adjust to life in prison, is haunted by nightmares and continuously teased by Albert.
 One time he is forced to drink a mixture of detergents as a punishment for accidentally breaking one of the cell's rules.
 One day a prison guard tells Łukasz to pack his things, as he is about to be released.
 When Łukasz, packed and ready to go, happily says goodbyes to his cellmates, the guard opens the door and tells Łukasz to unpack, and it was all just a joke.
 This leaves Łukasz completely devastated and leads him to a suicide attempt.

 After some time of depression, Łukasz starts to accept his situation.
 He later passes an exam of knowledge of the subculture rules with Kosior and is officially accepted as one of its members.
 He even wins the respect of Albert, when he claims as his some of Albert's contraband, which was discovered by the guard, knowing that Albert would be prohibited from seeing his girlfriend during a visit, if it was blamed on him.